One dimensional weighted Ricci curvature and displacement convexity of entropies: Introduction

 \section{Introduction}

-The aim of this article is to characterize a lower $1$-weighted Ricci curvature bound in terms of a convexity of entropies on the Wasserstein space.
-Such characterization enables us to produce inequalities of Brunn-Minkowski type, Pr\'ekopa-Leindler type and some functional inequalities under the lower $1$-weighted Ricci curvature bound.
+The aim of this article is to characterize a lower bound on the $1$-weighted Ricci curvature in terms of a convexity of entropies on the Wasserstein space.
+Such characterization enables us to produce various interpolation inequalities under the lower bound on the $1$-weighted Ricci curvature.